French president says Trump wants to achieve ceasefire at upcoming Alaska summit

 “I think that’s a very important point in this regard.
 And we hope that it can be held in Europe, in a neutral country that is acceptable to all parties,” Macron said.

-German Chancellor Friedrich Merz described the meeting with Zelenskyy and Trump as “constructive."

-Speaking alongside Zelenskyy, Merz said after the videoconference that “important decisions” could be made in Anchorage, but stressed that “fundamental European and Ukrainian security interests must be protected” at the meeting.

-Merz convened the virtual meetings in an attempt to make sure European and Ukraine’s leaders are heard ahead of the summit, where Trump and Putin are expected to discuss a path toward ending Moscow's war in Ukraine.
+German Chancellor Friedrich Merz had convened the virtual meetings in an attempt to make sure European and Ukraine’s leaders are heard ahead of the summit, where Trump and Putin are expected to discuss a path toward ending Moscow’s war in Ukraine.

+Speaking alongside Zelenskyy, who traveled to Berlin Wednesday to take part in the meetings, Merz described the meeting with Trump as “constructive" and said that “important decisions” could be made in Anchorage, but stressed that “fundamental European and Ukrainian security interests must be protected” at the summit.

 Zelenskyy and the Europeans have been sidelined from that summit.
 German government spokesperson Steffen Meyer said the intention of Wednesday's meetings was to “make clear the position of the Europeans.”

-Zelenskyy was scheduled to have a virtual call with Trump and Vice President JD Vance later in the day.
-A call among leaders of countries involved in the “coalition of the willing” — those who are prepared to help police any future peace agreement between Moscow and Kyiv — will also take place.
+A call among leaders of countries involved in the “coalition of the willing” — those who are prepared to help police any future peace agreement between Moscow and Kyiv — was expected to take place later Wednesday.

 Writing on his official Telegram channel, Zelenskyy said there was “currently no sign that the Russians are preparing to end the war,” and urged Ukraine's partners in the United States and Europe to coordinate efforts and "force Russia to peace.”